NYPL/ami-preservation/docs/pages/ami-specifications.md

 | Other characteristics | If there are tones / sync marks present, they must be captured and described in metadata signal notes | If there are tones / sync marks present, they must be captured and described in metadata signal notes | If there are tones / sync marks present, they must be captured and described in metadata signal notes |

 **Note:** Unlike Film Groups 1 & 2, Film Group 3 (Audio film) uses Edit Masters rather than Mezzanine files.
 Service copies are not currently required for this group.
 The Edit Master serves as the primary access file.

-<a name="film-group-4-filmstrips"></a>

-### Film Group 4: Filmstrips
-NYPL will review recommendations for digitization of filmstrips (and accompanying audio media, where applicable) before defining a specification.

 <a name="video-media"></a>